metacpan/metacpan-cpan-extracted/distros/M/MaxMind-DB-Reader/maxmind-db/MaxMind-DB-spec.md

 of this sequence.

-The maximum allowable size for the metadata section, including the marker that starts the metadata, is 128kb.
+The maximum allowable size for the metadata section, including the marker that starts the metadata, is 128KiB.

 The metadata is stored as a map data structure.
 This structure is described later in the spec.
-Changing a key's data type or removing a key would consistute a major version change for this spec.
+Changing a key's data type or removing a key would constitute a major version change for this spec.

 Except where otherwise specified, each key listed is required for the database to be considered valid.